 We understand that managing privacy laws across numerous jurisdictions is challenging.
 That’s why iubenda is proud to announce Andrea’s involvement in the GPP, destined to grow into a key tool for navigating the intricacies of global privacy.
 Andrea held a crucial role in the development process, and he even presented the GPP when it was officially announced to the public at the IAB Tech Lab annual event in New York City.

-🚀 The GPP currently supports the US Privacy and IAB Europe Transparency and Consent Framework (TCF) consent strings.
+🚀 Currently, the GPP actively supports both the US Privacy and IAB Europe Transparency and Consent Framework (TCF) consent strings.
+Our Privacy Controls and Cookie Solution automatically detects and honors the GPC signal, so you don’t have to lift a finger!

 TCF v2.0 specifications from IAB Europe are still accessible and supported.